ertitN/patikadev-sql/README.md

 # patikadev-sql
-I've opened this repository for patika.dev SQL lessons
+I've opened this repository for patika.dev SQL lessons.
+PostgreSQL was used.